 —Unsure About Omegas

 I'm glad you're focusing on getting enough omega-3s, since this essential fatty acid is so beneficial to our health.
 These fats have anti-inflammatory and mood-stabilizing properties, can relieve chronic pain, have been found to reduce the risk of heart attacks and stroke, and can lower cholesterol.
-To find out which capsules are the better choice,

 In order to answer this question, we need to go over the three types of omega-3s: